mark-watson/haskell_tutorial_cookbook_examples/README.md

 Updated 8/6/2019 for the second edition of my book

+## Donate on Patreon to support all of my projects

+Please visit [https://www.patreon.com/markwatson](https://www.patreon.com/markwatson) and sign up to donate $1/month

 ## Book Table of Contents (This will change as the book is written)

 ````````